Dartmouth Time-Sharing System: GE-Dartmouth relationship

-Dartmouth Time Sharing System, version 2
+Dartmouth Time-Sharing System, version 2

-From 1966-1968, DTSS was reimplemented on the GE 635, still using the DATANET-30 for terminal control.
+From 1966 to 1968, DTSS was reimplemented on the GE 635, still using the DATANET-30 for terminal control.
 The GE 635 system was delivered in November 1966.
 By October 1967, it was providing a service based on Phase I software, jointly developed by Dartmouth and GE, which GE subsequently marketed as the GE Mark II system.
 In parallel with this work, Dartmouth embarked in 1967 on the development of Phase II under the direction of Professor John Kemeny, with programming carried out by students and faculty.
 Phase II of the Dartmouth Time-Sharing System replaced Phase I on April 1, 1969, at Dartmouth.

 As described in 1969, the new DTSS architecture was influenced by three criteria: